Aptoide/tech_challenge_python/README.md

 1. Produce a **working, well-structured, extensible and tested** source code to solve the problem, and share it with us via Github.

 **During the technical interview:** 🫱‍🫲🏾
-1. Walk through your code with the assessor, answering questions on the code and programming/design choices
+1. Walk through your code with the assessor, answering questions on the code and programming/design choices.
-2. Produce a small piece of code, integrated into you previously developed solution
+2. Produce a small piece of code, integrated into you previously developed solution.

 ## CODING ASSIGNMENT 💻
 Write a program that can process a purchase in apps, like we do on Aptoide store.